On this page

 Over the past few weeks, student-athletes and parents have reached out to NCSA with questions about the dead and quiet period extensions and how these periods impact college coaches’ ability to recruit in-person.
 We’ve compiled a list of the most commonly asked questions and answered them below:

 The most important rule to remember about dead periods is that coaches may not have any in-person contact with recruits or their families.
+While the NCAA’s rules in response to the coronavirus aren’t identical to an official dead period, they are very similar.
+Reading up on dead periods will help you understand what to expect from now until June 1.
 Learn more about dead periods here.
-While the NCAA’s rules in response to the coronavirus aren’t identical to an official dead period, they are very similar.
-Reading up on dead periods will help you understand what to expect from now until January 1.
-In short, the NCAA D1 is encouraging schools to stop conducting visits and in-person recruiting.

 A quiet period as a time when coaches cannot have in-person contact with recruits or their parents outside of the college campus.
 Simply put, you can talk to college coaches in-person on their college campus but nowhere else.
 Similarly, the coach is not allowed to watch athletes compete, visit their school or talk to them at their home.
 Learn more about the NCAA quiet period.